 A ductless air conditioning system uses individual units to deliver cool air to your rooms instead of ducts.
 Also known as mini-split systems, they consist of indoor units, a single outdoor unit, and some form of remote control.
-Here we look at how they work and when they are recommended.
+Here, your Doylestown AC specialists show you how mini-splits work and when they are recommended.

 How is a Ductless Air Conditioner Different?

 As the name implies, the ductless air conditioner cools air without using ducts.
 Because of this, they tend to be more energy-efficient and effective at maintaining consistent, comfortable temperatures.
 The air does not have time to warm while traveling through the ducts and instead is delivered directly to each room.
 The system is easier to install without the need for knocking out ceilings and walls.
-The outdoor unit provides cool air for up to four indoor units and is connected to the indoor units with a small 3” hole.
+The outdoor unit provides cool air for up to four indoor units and is connected to the indoor units with a small 3” hole accurately installed by your Doylestown AC expert.
 It is the ideal solution for many situations including homes with low ceilings, for additions, or for rooms that tend to be warmer than the rest of the home.

 As already mentioned, the ductless AC unit consists of three main components: